Amid COVID-19 Stay at Home Orders, Students Invited to Compete in a Virtual Hackathon for the Hawaiʻi STEM Conference 2020

 By participating in hands-on concept development activities, students will learn creative problem-solving and other “Soft Skills” that are increasingly demanded in the business world.
-BizzyB, an innovative, Hawaii-designed software platform will allow the team members to collaborate remotely.
-During the hackathon, teams of 2 to 5 participants will hear from other organizations who have developed and deployed their own oyster cages and learn about the native Hawaiian plants that were used in the past for fishing.
+BizzyB, an innovative, Hawaiʻi-designed software platform will allow the team members to collaborate remotely.
+During the hackathon, teams of two to five participants will hear from other organizations who have developed and deployed their own oyster cages and learn about the native Hawaiian plants that were used in the past for fishing.
 The students will test their scientific, engineering design skills as they research and design solutions.

 BizzyB’s approach combines self-directed learning, 4Cs learning (Creativity, Critical-Thinking, Collaboration & Communication), STEM learning (Science, Technology, Engineering & Math) and SEL (Social Emotional Learning).
 The result is an online innovation Concept Canvas where student teams collaborate on five essential themes of an innovation project.
 This canvas supports remote collaboration via sidebar comment channels, built-in feedback surveys, pitch deck builder and showcase presentation functions.
 Mentors can view team content and advise remotely from anywhere, anytime.
 Team members also experience corporate leadership roles serving as facilitators of the five themes.
 21st Century Soft Skill measurement standards are measured in the system by pre- and post-project user surveys.
 Outcomes are reported through contest public pages and through individual student portfolios that feature project summaries, awards, certifications, badges and Soft Skill assessments.